 The active way means directly asking questions.
 For instance, a bot might ask a person about their age or gender, tag this information, and use it in future conversations.

-Data gathered passively comes from people’s actions and behaviors.
+Data gathered passively comes from people’s actions and behaviours.
 Let’s say, a salad bar launches a Viber bot that helps people choose and order food and drinks.
-The chatbot can use information of customers to offer them, say, their favorite salads at their lunchtime or inform them about new menu offerings.
+The chatbot can use information of customers to offer them, say, their favourite salads at their lunchtime or inform them about new menu offerings.

-In any case, personalization not just greatly simplifies the purchasing process, but, more importantly, makes people feel special.
+In any case, personalisation not just greatly simplifies the purchasing process, but, more importantly, makes people feel special.

 Chatbots are inevitable